Billi-Green/Ghost_ESP_B/scripts/control app/Readme.md

 ## Overview

-The **Ghost ESP Control Panel** is a GUI application that facilitates control and communication with an ESP32 microcontroller over a serial connection.
-Developed with Python and PyQt6, this tool offers functions for WiFi and BLE scanning, packet capturing, and custom command execution.
+The **Ghost ESP Control Panel** is a GUI application for controlling and communicating with an ESP32 microcontroller over a serial connection.
+Built with Python and PyQt6, it provides WiFi/BLE scanning, packet capture, custom commands, and more.

 ## Features

-- **Serial Connection Management**: Connect to and communicate with ESP32 devices via serial port.
+- **Serial Connection Management**: Connect/disconnect to ESP32 devices via serial port.
-- **WiFi Operations**: Scan networks, list access points and stations, perform de-authentication, and send beacon spam.
+- **WiFi Operations**: Scan networks, list APs/stations, de-auth, beacon spam, and more.
-- **BLE Operations**: Scan for BLE devices, find specific devices (e.g., AirTag), and stop scans.
+- **BLE Operations**: Scan for BLE devices, find Flippers/AirTags, stop scans.
-- **Packet Capture**: Capture packets across multiple types, including deauthentication, WPS, and raw data.
+- **Packet Capture**: Capture various WiFi packet types.
-- **Custom Command Support**: Execute custom commands directly from the interface.
+- **Custom Command Support**: Send any command directly.
-- **Logging and Display Areas**: Real-time logging of commands and responses, with a display for scan results and status updates.
+- **Logging and Display**: Real-time logs and structured scan/status display.
+- **Auto-Reconnect**: Optionally reconnect if the serial connection drops.
+- **UI Lock/Overlay**: The UI disables and shows a visual overlay when not connected.
+- **Resizable Panes**: Command and display areas can be resized.
+- **Portal File Upload**: Upload custom HTML portals with progress indication.

 ## Table of Contents